TEACHING PARTICIPATORY PRACTICE AS THE BEST WAY TO ADVOCATE FOR JUST, EQUITABLE COMMUNITIES

-The mission of the graduate Urban Placemaking and Management (UPM) program is to provide a professionally oriented education to a student body with diverse cultural, educational, and professional backgrounds.
+Urban Placemaking and Management (UPM) program provides a professionally oriented education to a student body with diverse cultural, educational, and professional backgrounds.
 The UPM program focuses on participatory planning leading to successful and sustainable public spaces.
 The focus begins with community engagement, while stressing a multidisciplinary approach to the development, design and programming of public space.
-Students graduate equipped with the knowledge of theory, technical capacity, collaborative skills, and critical thinking abilities necessary to plan our public space for economic, environmental, and social justice in urban neighborhoods.

 A. Students shall demonstrate both professional competency in the field of placemaking and the ability to independently pursue original thinking and research.